matzefriedrich/parsley-docs/library/pkg/registration.md

 func RegisterInstance[T any](registry types.ServiceRegistry, instance T) error
 ```

 RegisterInstance registers an instance of type T. A registered instance behaves like a service registration with a singleton lifetime scope.
-See https://matzefriedrich.github.io/parsley-docs/registration/register-instances/ for further information.

 <a name="RegisterScoped"></a>
 ## func RegisterScoped